James F. Edwards

 James F. Edwards (May 5, 1910 – December 7, 1991) was an American businessman and philanthropist.

-The owner and CEO of the National Mattress Company (Namaco), Edwards married Joan C. Edwards in 1937.
+Career

+Edwards was the CEO of Namaco Industries, which operated the National Mattress Company.
+Other business ventures included Key Centurion Bancshares, Inc. and The Ogden Corporation.
+Civic endeavors extended to the Huntington Museum of Art.

+Philanthropy

 In honor of Mr. and Mrs. Edwards' support of Marshall University, the playing surface of their football stadium was named James F. Edwards Field in 1993.
 In 2003, the stadium itself was renamed Joan C. Edwards Stadium.